tsubasa2004/WoC_Translation/README.md

 Other browsers will need a userscript manager like Greasemonkey(Firefox) or Tampermonkey(Chrome & Chrome derivatives).
 Simply click on the "Raw" link on the script page, and it should offer to install the script.

+You can find better instructions by googling 'install userscript (insert browser here)'.

 # Regarding the Translation

 I attempted my own MTL of the first 7 chapters of WoC, and I found myself agreeing more with the Dreams of Jianghu translation than I thought I would.